gaehlerm/SoftwareEngineering/README.md

         self.weight = weight
 ```

-Slots fixes the available member variables.
-In this case, there are only the variables `price` and `weight` allowed.
-(Accidentally) adding other member variables to the `Apple` class is not possible anymore.
+Slots fix the available member variables.
+In this case, only the variables `price` and `weight` are allowed.
+(Accidentally) adding other member variables to the `Apple` class is no longer possible.

 ### Abstract Base Classes and Protocols

-I still recommend using abstract base classes (ABC), alhough it is not required in Python.
-It makes the code slightly more readable as it defines the structure of the interface you are going to use and implement.
-And it also prevents you from making mistakes that might be nasty to track down.
+Defining base classes as an interface is not required in Python.
+However, I still recommend using Abstract Base Classes (ABC), although it is not required in Python.
+Defining the structure of the interface you are going to use and implement makes the code slightly more readable.
+And it also prevents you from making mistakes that might be difficult to track down.

 An alternative to ABCs are Protocols, which were introduced in Python 3.8.
-They are mostly equivalent, though Protocols have some advantage when working with type hints.
-Though this is a highly advanced topic and I cannot go into details here.
+Protocols have some advantages when working with type hints, although they are mostly equivalent.
+This is a highly advanced topic, I cannot delve into details here. [https://youtu.be/dryNwWvSd4M]

 ## C++

-C++ has some particularities like a preprocessor, header files, pointers and arrays that make the language somewhat special.
-Thus I'd like to explain some of the things where C++ tics while other programming languages toc.
+C++ has some peculiarities such as a preprocessor, header files, pointers, and arrays that make the language unique.
+Thus, I'd like to explain some of the differences between C++ and other programming languages.

-C++ has been developed by Bjarne Stroustrup and published in the 80ies.
-He took the existing C programming language and added object orientation to it, along with some other things.
-So yes, it is an old language, but it is still around and will accompany us for several more decades.
-Thanks to the constant development of the language, it has overcome many of the ancient problems that it brought along.
-At the same time, C++ is a very good example to learn a lot about programming languages and how they evolved.
-As I used C++ in some of the examples here, I’m going to explain here some of the particularities of this programming language.
+C++ was developed by Bjarne Stroustrup and first published in the 1980s.
+He enhanced the existing C programming language by incorporating object-oriented programming principles, along with other modifications.
+So, yes, it is an old language, but it is still in use and will continue to be with us for several more decades.
+Thanks to the constant development of the language, many of the ancient problems it once brought along have been overcome.
+At the same time, C++ is a very good example to learn a lot about programming languages and how they have evolved.
+As I used C++ in some of the examples here, I'm going to explain some of the particularities of this programming language.

-For more information about C++ I can recommend the google C++ style guide, [https://google.github.io/styleguide/cppguide.html]
+For more information about C++, I can recommend the Google C++ style guide, [https://google.github.io/styleguide/cppguide.html]

 ### Vectors

 In C++, people used to work with pointers and arrays.
 But these times are long gone.
-Nowadays, we have vectors, which are a higher level version of the array, as explained in the chapter on levels of abstraction.
-There is no more reason to use arrays in C++.
+Nowadays, we have vectors, which are a higher-level version of arrays, as explained in the chapter on levels of abstraction.
+There is no longer a need to use arrays in C++.
+You don't even have to learn about them, it would be a waste of time.

-There are libraries that require plain old arrays instead of vectors.
-This, however, is no reason to use arrays throughout your code.
-Instead you can use vectors as usual and convert them to arrays using the `data()` and `size()` function as needed.
+Some libraries require the use of plain old arrays instead of vectors.
+This, however, is not a reason to use arrays throughout your code.
+Instead, you can use vectors as usual and convert them to arrays using the `data()` and `size()` functions as needed.

 ```C++
 std::vector<int> vec {1,2,3,4};
 some_old_C_style_library(vec.data(), vec.size());
 ```

-Again, this allows you to deal with vectors as long as possible and to convert them only at the very end.
+This approach allows you to work with vectors for as long as possible and only convert them at the very end.

 ### Smart pointers

-Smart pointers, `std::unique_ptr`, `std::shared_ptr` and `std::weak_ptr`, are the replacement for the plain old pointers.
+Smart pointers, `std::unique_ptr`, `std::shared_ptr`, and `std::weak_ptr`, are replacements for plain old pointers.
 Smart pointers are a higher-level implementation.
-It has things built in like reference counting and they know when to go out of scope.
-There are still some things to know like weak pointers, but these are mostly details that you don’t have to care about in the beginning.
+It has built-in features like reference counting, and they automatically know when to go out of scope.
+There are still some things to know, such as weak pointers, but these are mostly details that you don't have to worry about in the beginning.

 There are libraries that require plain old pointers as function arguments.
-This is no reason to use plain old pointers throughout all your code.
-Instead you can convert the smart pointer into a pointer using the `get()` function.
+There is no reason to use plain old pointers throughout all your code.
+Instead, you can convert the smart pointer into a raw pointer using the `get()` function.

 ```C++
 auto foo = std::make_unique<Foo>();
 some_old_C_style_library(foo.get());
 ```

-This prevents you from having to deal with old school pointers until the very end.
+This prevents you from having to deal with old-school pointers until the very end.

-### Pass by reference
+### Pass by Reference

-In order for an object to be mutable, it can be either passed by pointer or by reference.
+In order for an object to be mutable, it can be passed by pointer or by reference.
 Passing by pointer is outdated.
 Objects should always be passed by reference.
-Passing an object by reference means that you basically pass the object itself and thus it can be modified.
-If the object is passed by const reference it cannot be modified.
+Passing an object by reference means that you essentially pass the object itself, allowing it to be modified.
+If the object is passed by const reference, it cannot be modified.
 Passing by const reference is done very frequently.
-Passing an object by value creates a copy of the object and requires a lot of memory.
+Passing an object by value creates a copy of the object and requires a significant amount of memory.

-Passing an object by reference or by const reference is an important difference.
-Passing an object by const reference means that it is not going to be changed by the function call.
-In fact, the compiler will lock this object and it won't be possible to change it.
+Passing an object by reference or by const reference is an important distinction.
+Passing an object by const reference means that it will not be altered by the function call.
+In fact, the compiler will lock this object, and it won't be possible to change it.

-At the same time, this is also one point for critisism as passing by const reference should have been the default.
-The compiler won't complain if you forgot a `const` even though you should have used it.
-It would be much safer to use the programming language if `const` was the default value and you had to specify an argument `mutable`.
+At the same time, this is also one point for criticism as passing by const reference should have been the default.
+The compiler won't complain if you forget to use `const`, even though you should have used it.
+It would be much safer to use the programming language if `const` were the default property, and you had to specify an argument as `non_const`.
 This would cause a compiler error if you changed this argument.
 This is done in Rust, one of the more modern programming languages.

 ### Classes

-C++ was one of the first mainstream programming languages to support classes, inheritance, etc. Probably it became so wide spread because most things worked out pretty well, except some details about multiple inheritance [https://www.geeksforgeeks.org/multiple-inheritance-in-c/].
-But as I told you not to use inheritance, you don’t have to worry about such details.
+C++ was one of the first mainstream programming languages to support classes, inheritance, and more.
+Probably, it became so widespread because most things worked out pretty well, except for some details about multiple inheritance [https://www.geeksforgeeks.org/multiple-inheritance-in-c/].
+But as I advised you not to use inheritance, you don't have to worry about such details.

-There is one thing however that was done better in other languages, in Java for instance.
-In Java, defining an interface is actually called this way, while in C++ or Python one has to define an "abstract base class" (though in Python it is not necessary).
-This is the only kind of inheritance that I recommend using.
-Remember when I say you shouldn’t use inheritance: the whole thing with abstract base classes should be named differently and is not affected by this rule.
+There is one thing, however, that was done better in other languages, such as Java.
+In Java, defining an interface is actually called this way, while in C++ or Python one must define an "abstract base class" (although in Python it is not necessary).
+This is the only type of inheritance that I recommend using.
+Remember when I say you shouldn't use inheritance: the entire concept of abstract base classes should be named differently and is not impacted by this rule.
 It is fine to use inheritance with abstract base classes or interfaces.

 ### Structs

 Structs are essentially the same as dataclasses in Python [chapter classes].
-They are classes where all members are public.
-In general, structs are used to store different data types, though in theory structs may also contain functions.
-The later is only forbidden by general agreement.
+These are classes where all members are public.
+In general, structs are used to store various data types, although theoretically, structs may also include functions.
+The latter is only forbidden by general agreement.

-Structs are generally very useful objects, as explained in the section on classes.
-It’s a pity struct like objects are barely used in Java and some other languages.
-In Java a struct can be defined as a normal class containing only variables without any getter nor setter functions.
-Or since Java 14, one can use a record which is roughly the same as a struct.
+Structs are generally very useful data structures, as explained in the section on classes.
+It's a pity that struct-like objects are barely used in Java and some other languages.
+In Java, a struct can be defined as a normal class containing only variables without any getter or setter functions.
+Since Java 14, one can use a `record`, which is similar to a struct.

 ## Copilot

 Copilot can be used to translate between different programming languages.
-Here is a very simple example to show the capabilities of Copilot.
-Though I don't know how difficult code snippets Copilot can translate.
+Here is a very simple example to demonstrate the capabilities of Copilot.
+Though I am unsure of how well Copilot can translate complex code snippets.

 ```C++
 #include <iostream>